 Keep in mind that heating during the winter months can be quite expensive.
 Window replacement and insulation of units is done on a schedule determined by Physical Plant, not at the request of students.
 On or before your move-in date you will be required to contact all utility companies to have the service put in your name.
 Students who are first-time customers to a utility should expect to pay a utility deposit.

-Students are not permitted to sublet or assign a contract without first obtaining written consent.
-Students desiring to sublet for the summer months are responsible for contacting Jeanne Riedel, Office of Residence Life, with the names of students planning to sublet.
-Non-students will not be permitted to sublet.
-In violation of this condition, all tenant(s) on the contract shall pay the sum of one hundred dollars ($100).
+Students are not permitted to subcontract or assign a contract without first obtaining written consent.
+Students desiring to subcontract for the summer months are required to sign a summer housing contract.
+Rent for sub-contracting will be charged to the student account .
+Non-students will not be permitted to subcontract.
+In violation of this condition, all residents on a contract for the property shall pay the sum of one hundred dollars ($100).
 Individuals not authorized to be present will be required to vacate the premises in a timely manner and will also be subject to disciplinary action.

 Wittenberg University’s property insurance does not cover the personal effects of students.
 Consult with your parent(s) or legal guardian(s) to determine whether you are covered under a homeowner’s insurance policy.
 If you are not covered, we strongly recommend that you secure renter’s insurance for your protection against liability and loss of personal property.